antalsz/hs-to-coq/doc/source/edits.rst

   | **skip** *qualified_name*

 Effect:
-  During translation, ignore the declaration of the function, value, type, class or instance with the given *qualified_name*.
+  During translation, ignore the declaration of the function, value, type, or type class instance with the given *qualified_name*.
 The name must be the translated Coq name, not the original Haskell name (if those differ).

   This does not affect the translation of *uses* of the given name.
 This means that you can use other methods, e.g. a preamble, to make it available.